grkw/grkw.github.io/pages/recs.md

 ## Media

 ### Books
-- Saving Time: Discovering a Life Beyond the Clock by Jenny Odell
+- Saving Time: Discovering a Life Beyond the Clock by Jenny Odell (quotes that stood out to me)
-- How to Do Nothing: Resisting the Attention Economy by Jenny Odell
+- How to Do Nothing: Resisting the Attention Economy by Jenny Odell (quotes that stood out to me)

 ## Career
 - [How to Answer "Tell Me About Yourself (Formula + Examples)"](https://kristina.substack.com/p/how-to-answer-tell-me-about-yourself)